 St. John’s has supported the global efforts of Church World Service for many years.
 We annually support them in early February with a special offering on Blanket Sunday, where a $5.00 donation furnishes a blanket to a neighbor in need.
 The Blanket Sunday offering also helps CWS provide tents, food & emergency supplies in the wake of a disaster, tools & seeds for refugees returning home to replant their fields, and wells for clean, safe drinking water in drought-prone areas.

-Each Fall, St. John’s members participate and & donate to the annual CWS Crop Walk.
-It takes place on a Sunday afternoon in October, starting at Trinity Lutheran Church & walking downtown on Main Street in Lansdale.
-See the October Enlightener for details.
-As the article from 1979 below shows, St. John’s has actively contributed to CWS for many years.
-The photos below are from 2005 collecting for Health Kits & 2008 Blanket Sunday.
+Each Fall, St. John’s members participate and & donate to the annual CWS CROP Walk.
+It takes place on a Sunday afternoon in early October, starting at Trinity Lutheran Church & walking downtown on Main Street in Lansdale.
+Watch for details in our publications starting in September.

 Through Global Ministries Child Sponsorship program, St. John’s sponsors three special children.
 Dilli Babu and Yashi are Tibetan children living in a children’s home in India, and Nickole Florence is a 13 year old living with her family in the Philippines.
 Look for letters from the children on the bulletin board “Mission/Outreach” in the hallway outside the Library and read the Mission Corner article in the Enlightener.

-Many of you were present on August 14, 2016 when, following worship, George Kaufman shared slides and stories from the visit he and his wife, Patricia, made to the Philippines in the spring to visit Nickole Florence, one of the children St. John’s sponsors through the Child Sponsorship Program of the UCC.
-The Kalauman Development Center is at the heart of the program in which Nickole Florence participates and is a center providing crucial services to over 250 children.
+The Kalauman Center is a Child Sponsorship partner of Global Ministries.
+The money received by Global Ministries from child sponsors is used for education expenses, medical assistance, cultural activities & establishing a college or trade school savings fund for each child.
+It is the only participating center that provides higher education using sponsorship funds.
+In addition to facilitating the child sponsorship program, Kalauman also works to strengthen partnerships with the nearby communities to promote opportunities for children and families to participate in community affairs, & to connect parents of children at Kalauman to employment opportunities.
+On August 14, 2016 following worship, member George Kaufman shared slides & stories from the visit he and his wife, Patricia, made to the Philippines to visit Nickole Florence, one of the children St. John’s sponsored through the Child Sponsorship Program of the UCC.
+The Kalauman Development Center is at the heart of the program in which Nickole Florence participated & is a center providing crucial services to over 250 children.